We also offer local activities on shellfish. Learn more in Ocean Learning.

 WSG contributes to the Washington State Shellfish Initiative, the annual Shellfish Growers Conference, the Pacific Rim Shellfish Sanitation Conference, and one-time events such as symposia on aquaculture and the environment.

 Shellfish need clean water to thrive.
 Pollutants can destroy their beds, and bacteria taken up by shellfish can sicken people who eat them.
 WSG’s State of the Oyster Study is a citizen science monitoring program that trains waterfront property owners to test the safety of their shellfish before consumption.
-Four times a year, residents gather clams and oysters at low tide and bring them to WSG to be tested for Vibrio parahaemolyticus and bacterial indicators of fecal contamination.
+On scheduled days, residents gather clams and oysters at low tide and bring them to WSG to be tested for Vibrio parahaemolyticus and bacterial indicators of fecal contamination.
 WSG then helps participants interpret the test results and, if necessary, works closely with them to identify and remedy sources of contamination.

 The WSG Well Education and Testing program (WET)

 WET is offered in tandem with the State of the Oyster Study.
 Testing your well water is the best way to identify possible contamination.
 The WSG WET provides homeowners with a local, inexpensive way to test well water.